This programme is brought to you by:

 As per Bronze, plus:

-Consultation package: Up to six hours of online or in-person support from a qualified Speech and Language Therapist, including a school review (NB.
+Consultation package: Up to eight hours of online or in-person support from a qualified Speech and Language Therapist, including a school review (NB.
 All In-person coaching will involve additional expenses)

 Options for consultation hours for Gold Packages include: